Every household in India might have heard of the brand “Pigeon”. It’s one of the famous brands in the kitchen appliance industry.

 - The product portfolio is also very strong.
 The “Pigeon” and “Gilma”, have enjoyed a market presence of over 13 years and enjoy a high brand recall amongst customers for quality and value for money.
 Pigeon has been listed as one of the “India’s Most Admired Brands 2016” by White Page International.

-NOTE: Below notes are based on the filed Stove Kraft IPO prospectus, please consult your financial advisor for advice before investing in any financial product.
-Please also note that I am not a SEBI registered investment advisor, these articles are for learning purposes only and should not be considered as investment advice.
+NOTE: Above notes are based on the filed Stove Kraft IPO prospectus, please consult your financial advisor for advice before investing in any financial product.
+Please also note that I am not a SEBI registered investment advisor, this article is for learning purposes only and should not be considered as investment advice.